peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

 <b>Returns:</b>

 Gets a value indicating whether to encode floating-point numbers in a CBOR object in their 64-bit encoding form regardless of whether their value can be encoded without loss in a smaller form.
 Used only when encoding CBOR objects.
 The default is false.

+<a id="KeepKeyOrder"></a>
+### KeepKeyOrder

+    public bool KeepKeyOrder { get; }

+Gets a value indicating whether to preserve the order in which a CBOR map's keys appear when decoding a CBOR object, by using maps created as though by CBORObject.NewOrderedMap.
+If false, key order is not guaranteed to be preserved when decoding CBOR.

+<b>Returns:</b>

+A value indicating whether to preserve the order in which a CBOR map's keys appear when decoding a CBOR object.
+The default is false.

 <a id="ResolveReferences"></a>
 ### ResolveReferences